Planetary Review in the Light of Vedic Astrology

 Why is Pluto no longer a planet?

-Pluto was reclassified as a dwarf planet in 2006 by the International Astronomical Union because it does not meet all criteria for a full-fledged planet, particularly failing to clear its orbit of debris.
+Pluto was reclassified as a dwarf astrological body in 2006 by the International Astronomical Union because it does not meet all criteria for a full-fledged planets, particularly failing to clear its orbit of debris.

 Who is the king of 9 planets?